FlorianWolters/PHP-Component-Core-DebugPrint/README.md

 1. The interface `FlorianWolters\Component\Core\DebugPrintInterface`.
 2. The trait `FlorianWolters\Component\Core\DebugPrintTrait` which provides a default *Debug Print Method* implementation.

-It is suggested to use the trait `DebugPrintTrait` if the [PHP][17] version is equal or greater than 5.4.0.

 ## Features

 * Artifacts tested with both static and dynamic test procedures: